c-mart/dontmoderateme/planning.md

 ## To do - security
 - Publish a canary
 - Postfix should be configured to send TLS email
-- Consider everything that application could send via email.
-Don't send anything sensitive via email.
 - Splash should use HTTPS if the web server supports it
-- Don't let a user view another user's monitors, checks, or screenshots
+- Programatically enforce a user's ability to only view his/her own monitors, checks, screenshots

 ## To do - refactor/cleanup
 - Consider using http://pytest-flask.readthedocs.org/en/latest/features.html for tests
 - Remove dryscrape from project
 - Refactor "screenshot" to "image"
-- Implement logging for check_daemon
 - One PostgreSQL container for both dev and testing databases

 ## Done
+- Implement logging for check_daemon
+- "To be sure that you receive notifications, add notify@dontmoderate.me to your trusted senders list."
 - Don't bother people with recaptcha when editing existing monitors or creating new ones.
 Add recaptcha back in if I have a spam/bot problem.
 - Pretty up/down icons
 - Forward info@dontmoderate.me to me